Everyone has an inner child.

 Once you’re in the right mindset, write down a few memories and any emotions you associate with those events.
 Try not to think too carefully about what you’re writing.
 Just let the thoughts flow onto the paper as they come up.
 Expressing them in an unchecked way can help you get to the heart of your inner child’s pain.

-Adulthood certainly comes with plenty of responsibilities, but relaxation and playfulness are both essential components of good emotional health.
+Adulthood certainly comes with plenty of responsibilities, but relaxation and playfulness are both essential components of good mental health.

 If your childhood lacked positive experiences, getting back in touch with your playful side and making time for fun can help heal the pain of missing out on what you needed as a child.